10up/plugin-scaffold/README.md

 ## Getting Started

 ### Quick Start
 Install 10up's command line tool for scaffolding new projects.
 You can download it from the [Project Scaffold repository](https://github.com/10up/project-scaffold).
-Setting up a new theme is as easy as running `create-10up theme theme-name-here` in the terminal!
+Setting up a new plugin is as easy as running `create-10up plugin plugin-name-here` in the terminal!

 ### Direct Install
 - Clone the repository